 For such a night, consider the total lunar eclipse of July 27, 2018.
-Occurring two weeks before the peak of the Perseid shower, a few meteors may be visible as the blood-red Moon hangs beside the brightest portion of the Milky Way for witnesses in Europe and Africa through Asia.
-To find more possibilities, and see the places you'll need to go to follow the path of totality, visit any of the websites at the end of this book.
+It will occur two weeks before the peak of the Perseid shower, but a few meteors may be visible as the bloodred Moon hangs beside the brightest portion of the Milky Way for witnesses in Europe and Africa through Asia.
+To find more possibilities, and see the places you'll need to go to follow the path of totality, visit any of the websites listed at the end of this book.